Woman charged in Capitol melee says Proud Boys recruited her - WTMJ

 But DiBranco said the people in her group who have worked on this topic are still unaware of a situation where a woman was actually recruited to be a member of a Proud Boys’ chapter itself, which is strictly against the Proud Boys rules.

 Cassie Miller, a senior research analyst for the Southern Poverty Law Center, said that for a period of time there were auxiliary groups of Proud Boys’ Girls made up of the wives and girlfriends of members, but they were not allowed full membership within the group.
-She said as far as she knows, none of those auxiliary groups are active right now.
+As far as she knows, none of those auxiliary groups are active right now.

 “The group has been very clear from the beginning it is an organization for men only and they hold misogynistic believes and believe that women are best suited for domestic labor and should act as mothers and homemakers,” Miller said.

-Prosecutors allege in a court filing that William Chrestman, who they described as the leader of Kansas City Proud Boys cell, “readily recruited” Felicia Konold and her brother, Cory Konold, from Arizona to join the group of Kansas City Proud Boys.
+Prosecutors allege in a court filing that William Chrestman, whom they described as the leader of Kansas City Proud Boys cell, “readily recruited” Felicia Konold and her brother, Cory Konold, from Arizona to join the Kansas City Proud Boys.

-Neither her defense attorney nor her father immediately responded to messages Tuesday seeking comment.
+Neither her attorney, Victoria Brambl, nor her father responded to messages seeking comment.
+The siblings are scheduled to be released to electronically monitored home detention on Thursday.
+Brambl asked a magistrate judge Wednesday that her client be allowed to possess a gun while she remains in custody because she lives in a rural area with a lot of crime.
+The judge refused.

-Prosecutors allege that that beginning in December, the Proud Boys encouraged its members to attend the Jan.
+Prosecutors allege that, beginning in December, the Proud Boys encouraged its members to attend the Jan.
 6 demonstration in Washington, D.C.
-A large group of them, including Felicia Konold and other members of its Kansas City cell, was captured on video marching together and later entering the U.S. Capitol.
+A large group of them, including Felicia Konold and other members of the Kansas City cell, was captured on video marching together and later entering the U.S. Capitol.

 While there were plenty of white women at the Jan.
-6 protests, white supremacists groups generally tend to be dominated by white men, DiBranco said.
-Groups like QAnon tend to be popular with women, but Proud Boys supporters and QAnon supporters come together at these types of protests.
-The anti-vaxxer movement against vaccinations is dominated by women.
+6 protests, white supremacists groups are generally dominated by white men, DiBranco said.
+Conspiracy theorists, such as followers of QAnon, tend to be popular with women, but Proud Boys supporters and QAnon supporters come together at these types of protests.
+The movement against vaccinations is dominated by women.

 “Those lockdown protests exposed their members to these elements of a far-right coalition that these women might not otherwise be a part of,” DiBranco said.
 “Women may have moved from anti-vaxxer into QAnon and other kinds of conspiracies.”